thevnomad/devmasf/README.md

 ## Hi, there 👋

-*I am self-taught Web Developer focusing on Back-end, with experience building MERN Full Stack web applications.
+*I am self-taught Web Developer focusing on Back-end, with experience building MEVN Full Stack web applications.
 InfoSec enthusiast.
 Passionate for open source.
 Looking forward levelling up my career as a Software Developer.*

 💻 Interested in creating a free, private and secure internet.
 Backer of creating strong bases from the fundamentals.
 As a self-taught developer, I use internet as my main source of learning.
 Platforms like, Udemy and Pluralsight, YouTube channels and forums are some of my favourites resources.